emhoracek/derbydrama.com/index.markdown

 <h3>Q: Do I have to know about roller derby to play <cite>The Bout</cite>?</h3>

 A: Nope!
-First, <cite>The Bout</cite> is sports drama, and in any sports drama the sport itself is secondary to the relationships and conflicts between characters.
-Plus, the book has plenty reference images and information to help new players easily fake some roller derby expertise.
+The book has plenty reference images and information to help new players easily fake some roller derby expertise.

 <h3>Q: How many players can play?</h3>